Thursday, May 31, 2012

 Not knowing what has become of her younger sister, Lida must now face her fate along with many other young people, all the while worrying what has become of Larissa.
 Crammed into a cattle car with other Ostarbeiters, she is transported to Germany.
 She meets Luka Barukovich and fourteen year old Zenia Chornij both of whom are from Kyiv, as well as the very young Olesia Serediuk and Kataryna Pick.

 When they arrive at the German factory, Lida quickly learns that to stay alive she must lie about her age and she must prove her usefulness to her German masters.
 Lida states that she is thirteen years old but when she is sorted into a group of younger children to be sent to the "hospital" she tells the officer that she is a good seamstress.
 She ends up working in the laundry and mending clothing and bedsheets.
 The fate of the younger children who are sent to the hospital, is horrifying to Lida.
-The true desperation of her situation finally settles upon her.
+The desperate reality of her situation is finally apparent to her.
 She is slave working to help the Nazis win the war, and that death might come at any time.

 Lida is a strong character who evokes empathy and sympathy.
 It's hard to believe that she is so very young, for her voice is that of a wise, but terrified young teen.
 But Lida also displays courage, intelligence and a remarkable ability to find the beauty and good in small things.
 It is these qualities that help her and others to survive the degradation and brutality of the camps.
 When Lida is rewarded for her excellent work in the laundry, she selflessly uses it to help another girl, worse off than herself.